stoqs/stoqs/doc/instructions/PRODUCTION.md

         /usr/local/bin/uwsgi --emperor /etc/uwsgi/vassals --uid www-data --gid www-data

-14. To configure uWSGI to start on system boot put the commands from step 11 into a script file named something like start_uwsgi.sh and put the full path of the file in /etc/rc.d/rc.local.
+14. To configure uWSGI to start on system boot put the commands from step 11 into a script file named something like `start_uwsgi.sh` and put the full path of the file `in /etc/rc.d/rc.local`.
 To have it run in emperor mode replace the last line in the script with the last line from step 13.
 As this script contains keys and database credentials take appropriate steps to protect it from prying eyes.

-15. To restart a production uWSGI server running in emperor mode simply `touch` the file that is linked in the /etc/uwsgi/vassals/ directory, e.g.:
+15. To restart a production uWSGI server running in emperor mode simply `touch` the file that is linked in the `/etc/uwsgi/vassals/ directory`, e.g.:

         touch $STOQS_HOME/stoqs/stoqs_uwsgi.ini